 Basic Functionality:

-OBS Studio offers many great features for new broadcasters who are just getting the hang of live streaming.
-The software has a set of OBS specific settings and system requirements to ensure the most optimal live broadcasting experience.
+OBS Studio offers many great features for new broadcasters just getting the hang of live streaming.
+The software has a set of OBS-specific settings and system requirements to ensure the most optimal live broadcasting experience.

 Key Features:

-OBS Studio comes with a variety of recording and encoding tools, including audio and video mixing, multiple integration options, and an easy-to-use interface.
+OBS Studio has various recording and encoding tools, including audio and video mixing, multiple integration options, and an easy-to-use interface.
+Other key features include

 Pros: